OSIPI/DCE-DSC-MRI_CodeCollection/src/original/MJT_UoEdinburghUK/README.md

-# Python code for fitting DCE-MRI data
+# South Edinburgh Perfusion Analysis Library (SEPAL)
-Code for simulating and fitting DCE-MRI data.
-It is primarily an exercise in writing object-oriented code that is general, i.e. it permits arbitrary combinations of pulse sequence, pharmacokinetic model, water exchange model, etc.
+Python library for simulating and fitting DCE-MRI data.
+It permits arbitrary combinations of pulse sequence, pharmacokinetic model, water exchange model, etc.
 The code is a work-in-progress, has not been extensively tested and is not recommended or approved for use.

 Created 28 September 2020